How to build a Data Product?¶

 To know more about Pager, refer to this.

-Create the Bundle for applying all the resources¶
+Create the Bundle for applying all the Resources¶

 With the help of Bundle, users can perform the deployment and management of multiple Resources in a single operation, organized as a flattened DAG with interconnected dependency nodes.

-Let’s see, how you can create the Bundle resource to apply all the resources based on their dependencies.
+Let’s see, how you can create the Bundle Resource to apply all the resources based on their dependencies.
 To create a Bundle in DataOS, simply compose a manifest file for a Bundle as shown below:

 # Resource meta section